bigscience-workshop/promptsource/CONTRIBUTING.md

 doesn't make sense to write templates for.
 For example, a dataset might just be text without any annotations.
 For other cases, ask on Slack.
 If skipping a dataset, mark it in red on the spreadsheet.
+* **Choosing input and output pairs.** Lots of datasets have multiple columns that can be combined to form different (input, output) pairs i.e. different "tasks".
+Don't hesitate to introduce some diversity by prompting a given dataset into multiple tasks and provide some description in the "Template Reference" text box.
+An example is given in the already prompted `movie_rationales`.

 ## Uploading Templates

 Once you save or modify a template, the corresponding file inside the `templates` directory in the repo will be modified.
 To upload it, following these steps:
+1.
-1. Run `make style` and `make quality`.
+2. Run `make style` and `make quality`.
-2. Commit the modified template files (anything under `templates`) to git.
+3. Commit the modified template files (anything under `templates`) to git.
-3. Push to your fork on GitHub.
+4. Push to your fork on GitHub.
-4. Open a pull request against `main` on the PromptSource repo.
+5. Open a pull request against `main` on the PromptSource repo.
-5. When the PR is merged into main, mark the dataset in green on the spreadsheet.
+6. When the PR is merged into main, mark the dataset in green on the spreadsheet.

 ## Jinja Cookbook